Nouveau-Printemps/federated-webring/fediring-protocol.md

 When a server is federating with another server, they share their server list.
 Each server must update others servers' list each four hours.

+If the federated webring A has a blacklisted website by the federated webring B, it will not appear in B.

 ### Checks validity of a request: *validity check*